DigitalDefenseFund/infrastructure-autumn-web/tech-outline.md

 	1. table of IP address vs. domain for computers and people
 	1. domain vs. subdomain
 1. *screenshare* pointing a subdomain at one of their websites

 ## Break
-1. *slide, song, or game*
+1. *visualization*

 ## Adminning
 ### CMS
 1. *screenshare*
 	1. Standard html file in Sublime Text
 	1. Host backend
-	1. WP or SquareSpace backend
 1. *slides*
-	1. common tools
+	1. back end of common tools
 	1. cost analysis
 ### Analytics
 1. *action* - do Google searches